wtergan/cs231n/README.md

 Code solutions for each assignment in Stanford's cs231n course.
 All code is heavily commented and explained in detail.

+All assignments is in a .ipynb file (jupyter notebook), and executed on Google Colab.
+Complementary files used for execution in .py format.
+Simple plug and play.

 ### Main sources (official)
 * [**Course page**](http://cs231n.stanford.edu/2022/)
 * [**Assignments**](http://cs231n.stanford.edu/2022/schedule.html)